History

 2002

-A start was made on the complete refurbishment of the final production, forwarding and storage departments at the Schweizerhalle saltworks.
+The company in Bex changed its name and has been known since then as Saline de Bex SA.
+The same year saw the start of the complete refurbishment of the final production, forwarding and storage departments at the Schweizerhalle saltworks.

 1999